 There are so many versions of and sizes of harps.
 I love the beautiful styles you see in this next video.
 Watching it might make you want to start playing this gorgeous instrument!

-The harp is one of the most easy string instruments to play since there are no frets (as you’d find on a guitar or ukulele) and no bowing (as you’d find in a violin or cello).
+The harp is one of the easiest string instruments to play since there are no frets (as you’d find on a guitar or ukulele) and no bowing (as you’d find in a violin or cello).

 See also how he demonstrates how to tune each string.
 Use a piano or electronic tuner to listen for the correct pitch while you use the tuning tool to change the “tightness” of the string.
 That’s what changes the pitch!